 Many challenges in life come from the fact that people have ‘dignity’.
 In Maslow’s theory of needs, where needs come in five stages, dignity holds the fourth position; but obviously, the theory should not be understood as mechanical and arbitrary.
-If once a person’s basic physiological needs are met, together with their need for security and their social needs, they have no need for dignity, then we’re not dealing with a ‘person’ – we can’t even call them an ‘animal’.
+But once a person’s basic physiological needs are met, together with their need for security and their social needs, if they have no need for dignity, then we’re not dealing with a ‘person’ – we can’t even call them an ‘animal’.

 In the civil theories of modern civilisation, the first ranking concept is that of independant personality, and it may have to do with the importance that people attach to dignity.